on January 13, 2022 (last modified on March 20, 2023) • 27 minute read

 A winning content strategy is one that focuses on producing content that resonates with your target audience.

-But while you can always guess what’s useful content, checking your Google Analytics can help you understand how accurate your guesswork is.
+But while you can always guess what’s useful content, checking your Google Analytics can help you understand how accurate your guesswork is and help you identify your target audience.

 In this, regard, when asked about Google Analytics’ most popular pages, CocoSign’s Stephen Curry remarked: “Understanding the functionality of each page and the changes that take place on each page can help provide greater understanding.”